dotnet/arcade/Documentation/CorePackages/YamlStagesPublishing.md

 1. Once the post-build template is added, a repo's official build will include a series of stages that will publish to the different available feeds, depending on the BAR default channel that the build will be assigned to.
 For more information on channels, see the [Channels, Branches and Subscriptions document](../BranchesChannelsAndSubscriptions.md).

     **Note:** At the moment, triggering stages manually is not supported by Azure DevOps.
-Once this capability is in place, builds will be able to publish to additional channels besided the default.
+Once this capability is in place, builds will be able to publish to additional channels besides the default.

     The pipeline for a build with stages enabled will look similar to this: